npnpatidar/rajasthan/docs/RAS/12_Worls_history/2_French_Revolution.md

 *   **Jean-Paul Marat**: *Significance: A radical journalist whose writings fueled popular anger and contributed to the violence of the Revolution.* Radical journalist whose inflammatory writings incited violence and contributed to the September Massacres.
 *   **Emmanuel-Joseph Sieyès**: *Significance: His pamphlet "What is the Third Estate?" articulated the grievances of the commoners and helped to spark the Revolution.* Clergyman and political theorist whose pamphlet "What is the Third Estate?" played a key role in shaping revolutionary thought.
 *   **Napoleon Bonaparte**: *Significance: Ended the Revolution and established a new era of French dominance in Europe.* Military leader who seized power in a coup d'état and established the Consulate, ending the revolutionary period.

+## Constitutional Progress

+*   **National Assembly (1789-1791):**
+    *   **Context:** Formed in June 1789 during the Estates-General.
+The Third Estate (commoners), feeling underrepresented, broke away and declared themselves the National Assembly.
+    *   **Purpose:** To create a new constitution for France, limiting the power of the monarchy and establishing a more representative government.
+    *   **Key Actions:**
+        *   Tennis Court Oath: Pledged not to disband until a constitution was written.
+        *   Abolished feudal privileges.
+        *   Issued the Declaration of the Rights of Man and of the Citizen (a foundational document of human rights).
+        *   Confiscated Church lands.
+        *   Wrote the Constitution of 1791, which established a constitutional monarchy with a legislative assembly.
+    *   **Significance:** Marked the beginning of the revolution and the end of absolute monarchy.

+*   **Legislative Assembly (1791-1792):**
+    *   **Context:** Created by the Constitution of 1791 to replace the National Assembly.
+    *   **Purpose:** To govern France under the constitutional monarchy.
+    *   **Key Challenges:**
+        *   Political divisions (Girondins, Jacobins, etc.).
+        *   Threat of foreign invasion from Austria and Prussia.
+        *   Economic problems and social unrest.
+    *   **Key Actions:**
+        *   Declared war on Austria in 1792.
+        *   Suspended the monarchy after the storming of the Tuileries Palace.
+        *   Called for a National Convention to draft a new constitution.
+    *   **Significance:** Proved ineffective due to internal divisions and external threats, leading to the end of the constitutional monarchy.

+*   **National Convention (1792-1795):**
+    *   **Context:** Formed after the overthrow of the monarchy.
+Elected by universal male suffrage.
+    *   **Purpose:** To create a new, republican government.
+    *   **Key Actions:**
+        *   Abolished the monarchy and declared France a republic (September 1792).
+        *   Tried and executed King Louis XVI (January 1793).
+        *   Established the Committee of Public Safety to deal with internal and external threats.
+        *   Implemented the Reign of Terror (1793-1794) under the leadership of Maximillian Robespierre.
+        *   Ended slavery in French colonies.
+        *   Drafted a new constitution (Constitution of 1795).
+    *   **Significance:** Marked the most radical phase of the revolution, characterized by violence and political upheaval.
+It also laid the groundwork for a republic.

+*   **Directory (1795-1799):**
+    *   **Context:** Established by the Constitution of 1795, which aimed to create a more moderate government after the Reign of Terror.
+    *   **Purpose:** To provide a stable government after the radicalism of the National Convention.
+    *   **Structure:** A five-man executive Directory and a bicameral legislature.
+    *   **Key Challenges:**
+        *   Political corruption and instability.
+        *   Economic problems and social unrest.
+        *   Ongoing wars with European powers.
+    *   **Significance:** Weak and unpopular government that was eventually overthrown by Napoleon Bonaparte.

+*   **Consulate (1799-1804):**
+    *   **Context:** Established after Napoleon's coup d'état in 1799.
+    *   **Purpose:** To provide a strong, centralized government.
+    *   **Structure:** Initially a three-man Consulate, but Napoleon quickly consolidated power as First Consul.
+    *   **Key Actions:**
+        *   Established a strong centralized government.
+        *   Implemented legal reforms (Napoleonic Code).
+        *   Negotiated peace with European powers.
+        *   Restored order and stability to France.
+    *   **Significance:** Marked the end of the French Revolution and the beginning of the Napoleonic era.
+Napoleon brought stability, but also authoritarian rule.
+In 1804 Napoleon declared himself Emperor effectively ending the republic.

+## **French Revolution: Quick Summary**

+**Causes**
+- **Social**: Rigid hierarchy (three estates) marginalized commoners; growing bourgeoisie demanded power; peasants and urban poor faced poverty and hunger.
+- **Economic**: Royal extravagance, war debts (e.g., American Revolution), unfair taxes on Third Estate, and poor harvests caused financial crisis and famine.
+- **Political**: Louis XVI’s weak leadership, corrupt government, and failed reforms fueled distrust and calls for change.
+- **Ideological**: Enlightenment ideas (Rousseau, Voltaire, Montesquieu) promoted liberty, equality, and popular sovereignty; American Revolution inspired action.

+**Major Events**
+- **Estates-General (1789)**: Called to fix finances, led to Third Estate’s push for reform.
+- **National Assembly & Tennis Court Oath (1789)**: Third Estate declared itself sovereign, vowed to write constitution.
+- **Storming of the Bastille (1789)**: Mob attacked prison, sparking widespread revolt.
+- **Great Fear (1789)**: Peasant uprisings targeted nobles, pushed reforms.
+- **Declaration of the Rights of Man (1789)**: Proclaimed liberty, equality, fraternity.
+- **Women’s March on Versailles (1789)**: Forced royal family to Paris.
+- **Civil Constitution of the Clergy (1790)**: State control of Church alienated Catholics.
+- **Flight to Varennes (1791)**: Louis XVI’s failed escape eroded trust in monarchy.
+- **War with Austria (1792)**: Sparked European conflicts, radicalized Revolution.
+- **Storming of Tuileries (1792)**: Ended monarchy, established Republic.
+- **September Massacres (1792)**: Mob killed prisoners, showing growing violence.
+- **Execution of Louis XVI (1793)**: Marked rejection of old order.
+- **Reign of Terror (1793-1794)**: Robespierre’s purges killed thousands to crush opposition.
+- **Thermidorian Reaction (1794)**: Ended Terror, executed Robespierre.
+- **Napoleon’s Rise (1799)**: Coup ended Revolution, began Consulate.

+**Consequences**
+- Ended feudalism and absolute monarchy; established republic.
+- Spread revolutionary ideals (liberty, nationalism) globally.
+- Triggered Napoleonic Wars, reshaping Europe.
+- Weakened aristocracy, empowered middle class, but left instability.

+**Limitations**
+- Extreme violence (Reign of Terror) and instability marred progress.
+- Suffrage limited to propertied men; inequalities persisted.
+- Napoleon’s rule betrayed democratic ideals; monarchy later restored.

+**Enlightenment Influence**
+- Rousseau’s social contract, Montesquieu’s separation of powers, and Voltaire’s reason challenged monarchy, inspired new government models.

+**Key Figures**
+- **Louis XVI**: Weak king whose failures sparked revolt.
+- **Marie Antoinette**: Symbol of royal excess, fueled anger.
+- **Robespierre**: Led Reign of Terror, sought radical republic.
+- **Danton**: Early revolutionary, pushed radical change.
+- **Marat**: Radical journalist, incited violence.
+- **Sieyès**: “What is the Third Estate?” shaped revolutionary thought.
+- **Napoleon**: Ended Revolution, built French empire.

+**French Revolution Governing Bodies

+*   **National Assembly (1789-1791):** Started revolution, created constitutional monarchy, Declaration of Rights of Man.
+*   **Legislative Assembly (1791-1792):** Ineffective, war, monarchy suspended.
+*   **National Convention (1792-1795):** Republic declared, King executed, Reign of Terror (Robespierre), ended slavery in colonies
+*   **Directory (1795-1799):** Weak, corrupt, overthrown by Napoleon.
+*   **Consulate (1799-1804):** Napoleon's rise, centralized power, stability, authoritarian rule.
+End of the Revolution, start of Napoleonic Era.